 - “IPA Collection”, Raspberry, Asaí & Ají Panca, and Blackberry & Wasabi.

-- On the other hand, the “Orígenes Collection” is perfect for a gift, since it has chocolates from five cacao-growing areas of Peru.
+- The “Orígenes Collection” is perfect for a gift, since it has chocolates from five cacao-growing areas of Peru.

 La Cholita (Peruvian affectionate name to women) is a traditional Cusquenean company with more than 63 years of experience making quality chocolates and their derivatives.
 Even, they had the support from expert chocolatiers from Germany and Switzerland, winning the prestigious national award “Inca Dorado Awards 2018” as the best Peruvian chocolate.
 They have a variety of presentations; bars, hotties, chocotejas, truffles, and even sculptures in Chocolate.
 You can find them in a stand on the second floor of the same Cusco airport and at the Real Plaza Commercial Center, in the Wanchaq district.